 Marimekko’s product range is manufactured by a global partner supplier network of around 75 partner suppliers and 100 factories.
 Almost 70% of our products are manufactured in Europe.
 We select our suppliers carefully, taking into account social and environmental responsibility.
 Information about our suppliers’ sustainability efforts is gathered as part of the selection process, as well as in constant dialogue with the suppliers, for example as part of factory visits and supplier evaluation.
 A significant part of the lifetime emissions of our products are created in our supply chain during the manufacturing of the products and the materials used to make them.
 Therefore, we have started to map the emissions in our supply chain in more detail, starting with our direct suppliers.

 Our study in 2019 showed that 82 percent of our direct suppliers use renewable energy sources.
-About one in every seven (16%) of our direct suppliers use only renewable energy sources in their operations.
-Most of our suppliers (66%) use both energy from fossil and renewable sources at the same time.
-Less than one fifth (18%) of our suppliers use only fossil fuels as their energy source.
-About one quarter (23%) of those suppliers, who are wholly or partially using fossil fuels, plan to increase the use of renewable energies in the future.
+Furthermore, 16 percent of the suppliers use only renewable energy sources in their operations and 66 percent use energy both from fossil and renewable sources at the same time.
+The rest – 18 percent – use only fossil fuels as their energy source.
+Of those suppliers who are wholly or partially using fossil fuels, 23 percent plan to increase the use of renewable energies in the future.

 Renewable energy sources include solar, wind and hydropower, biogas, biomass and geothermal heat.